Dre Campbell Farm

 Have you noticed small, knotted bumps on the roots of your plants?
 If so, then you are likely dealing with root-knot nematodes.

 So what are they?
-These pests are worm-like organisms that live in the soil.
+These tiny, worm-like pests live in the soil and attack plant roots.

-They feed on a variety of plant roots and can cause severe damage to crops.
-They cause plants to become stressed, making it difficult for them to take up water or nutrients [1].
+They feed on plant roots and can cause serious damage to crops.
+Damaged roots make it harder for plants to absorb water and nutrients [1].

-In this article, I’ll share some tips that I’ve picked up on how to control these nematodes organically.
+In this article, I’ll share some tips I’ve picked up for controlling these nematodes organically.

 Crops Susceptible to Root-Knot Nematodes